Table of contents

 Education Inspection Framework

-Ofsted have to ensure that through their inspections, the educational institutions that they assess meet the legal requirements of The Equality Act 2010, making reasonable adjustments for people with disabilities and that they are legally protecting them from discrimination.
-Therefore, it is always good practice for Ofsted to reassess how they go about their inspection process, addressing issues with their current inspection framework and addressing the broader concerns, one is inclusive education.
+Ofsted have to ensure that through their inspections, the educational institutions meet the legal requirements of The Equality Act 2010.
+Hence, making reasonable adjustments for people with disabilities and that they are legally protecting them from discrimination.
+Therefore, it is always good practice for Ofsted to reassess how they go about their inspection process, addressing issues with their current education inspection framework and addressing the broader concerns, one is inclusive education.

 Draft Equality, Diversity and Inclusion Statement

 The draft Equality, Diversity and Inclusion Statement covers disability, race, religion and belief and sex.
 For the purpose of this blog, I will only be focusing on disability.

 Two areas of concern identified in the draft statement are the narrowing of the curriculum, and not having equal access to high-quality education.
 Some learners are not being offered a broader curriculum.
 The main focus of performance measures is on tests and exams results.
 It then becomes a numbers game.
 Quantitative data is used to measure progress and is used because it is more efficient; however, using this research method solely does not give you an overall scope on the reality on what’s going.
 Additionally, there may be external factors that impact on a person’s education.

 At the end of every academic year, I receive a school report, which measure my son’s achievements. (compared to the expected standard for that year group).
 No shock to me, my son’s score always shows that he is underachieving for his age.
 I see the report more of a formality, as schools have to provide it.